Lostonepelosone-777/PC-Tool-Manager/README.md

 A comprehensive system management application that provides real-time hardware monitoring, system optimization, and security tools in a modern, user-friendly interface.

-## Important Legal Notice

-**This application does NOT redistribute any third-party tools or software.** Users must download and install third-party tools separately from their official sources.
-This application only provides integration and management interfaces for these tools.

 ## Features

 ### Hardware Monitoring